 Mary at the Farm and Book of Recipes (1915)

 When baked, the pumpkin filling in the pie should resemble diced citron and the pie have somewhat the flavor of green tomato pie.
-(The vinegar may be omitted, and the result will be a very good pie.)
+The vinegar may be omitted, if preferred, and the result will be a very good pie.

 The best pumpkin for pie is of a deep orange yellow with a rough, warty surface.
 Remove the soft, spongy pulp and seeds of the pumpkin, pare and cut into small pieces.
 Steam until tender.
 Put in a colander to drain, then mash through colander with wooden potato masher.